We that are true lovers run into strange capers.

 -

-A. L. Kingsley Fund of Oregon Community Foundation
+A. L. Kingsley Fund of the Oregon Community Foundation

 Dorothea M. Lensch Fund of the Oregon Community Foundation